plausible/website/_posts/2020-12-16-lessons-from-building-and-growing-an-open-source-saas.md

 There's no guarantee that, we as creators of Plausible, will be able to help out with all self-hosting issues.
 We will read all messages and will respond to some messages too.
 If there’s a case where we’re aware of the problem and the solution, we will share it, but there is no guarantee that we will troubleshoot each self-hosting case as things depend on the individual setup.

-If you want nice, easy and convenient, and want to know that you're helping us make this project sustainable, do sign up for [our cloud version](https://plausible.io) where everything works out of the box.
+If you want a nice, easy and convenient experience, and want to know that you're helping us make this project sustainable, do sign up for [our cloud version](https://plausible.io) where everything works out of the box.

 If you want to manage your own infrastructure, do use the self-hosted version but be prepared to troubleshoot your issues or get community support in the forum.